cosc-2030-sp-2019/lab-01-semmons1/README.md

 2-6-2019 <br />
 UPDATE: <br />
-I need to edit these answers a little more, will do after current lab Personal Note: 0000 is black in RGB format, make note of that I made sure to heavily comment on just about every process I could in both .cpp files for this lab.
-If anyone has any questions, please look over those comments, or just ask me.
-I put a fair amount of effort into this lab, so I should be able to explain concepts relatively clearly. <br />
+I need to edit these answers a little more, will do after current lab Personal Note: 0000 is black in RGB format, make note of that <br />
 <br />
 Statement of help: <br />
 I received a small amount of help from online forums such as "cplusplus.com" whenever I had a question about a specific function, such as the subtract whitespace function. <br />